Breastmilk for premature babies

 In Australia, donated breastmilk is pasteurised before it’s given to your baby.
 The pasteurisation process does reduce some of the nutrients and the properties of the milk that protect against infection, but the milk still has enough to do your baby good.

 If you need to give your premature baby formula as well as breastmilk, it doesn’t mean you should stop expressing or breastfeeding altogether.
+Express breastmilk for as long as you can.
 Many babies have a combination of breastmilk and formula, and any amount of breastmilk has benefits.

 And if you need to use formula because expressing is hard or you have problems with breastmilk supply, it’s comforting to know that infant formula can provide the basic building blocks for your child’s growth and development.
 There are special formulas for premature babies.

 However you’re feeding your baby, you’re also being there for your baby and providing comfort.
 A warm and loving relationship with you is an important influence on your baby’s development too.